 Children can learn so much from poetry!
-By listening to it, and reading it themselves, they absorb the rhythms, sounds, and nuances of language.
-Writing poetry is wonderful for children, too.
-I'm not suggesting we expect our elementary school-aged kids to write a Shakespearean sonnet.
-What I'm advocating is that we include poetry in our children's reading and writing activities.
-By focusing on reading other poets and learning to be poets themselves, children will develop many skills they'll need as older writers -- skills like writing tight, using imagery, and distilling the essence of what they want to say into a few carefully chosen words.
+By both listening and reading poems to themselves, they absorb the rhythms, sounds, and nuances of language.
+Writing poetry is wonderful for children, as well and should be included in our children's reading and writing activities.
+By focusing on reading other poets and learning to be poets themselves, children have the opportunity to develop skills they may need as older writers -- such as using imagery and distilling the essence of what they want to say into a few carefully chosen words.

 I believe writing poetry should come after we've read lots and lots of poetry with children.
 Starting from when they're young, we should incorporate poetry into family read-aloud time.
 It makes good sense to build on this by introducing kids to some poem pre-writing activities.
 For instance, if we're reading a rhyming picture book aloud, we can pause before the final word in a stanza or line and ask children to supply the rhyming word.
 When we're sharing a poem with our kids, we can point out where the poet has used words to create a memorable image -- for example, about clouds.
 Perhaps we'll find a time to re-visit that image when out walking with our kids, and look up at the cloudy sky.
 This also helps children make connections between what they read and the real world.

 As I said in Introducing Poetry to Kids, it's simple and fun to start with a rhyme or poem our kids know; something easy we can change the words to.
 It doesn't even have to make sense, especially with nursery rhymes.
 For example, we could take "Baa Baa Black Sheep" and change it a little.
 Keep the basic rhythm and find two rhyming lines to suit a new story: